Groups allow for data sharing with other users. With groups, you use the full potential of ContactOffice.

-- People who have accepted the invitation appear under the Members tab.
+- People who have accepted the invitation appear in the group members list.

-To send a reminder to people who haven't answered to the invitation, click on the Pending invitations tab, display the person Actions and select Send again.
+To send a reminder to people who haven't answered to the invitation, go to to the Pending invitations section, and choose Send again in the Actions for this person.

 Creating the group has created group tools: the group has its own Documents, Calendar, etc.

 As the group administrator, you are the only one allowed to add contents to the group tools at this point.